-Our toy model can be written in the following form.
-Let $U_1,\ldots,U_m$ be a collection of $m$ i.i.d.\,realizations of a Uniform random variable on the set $\{0,\ldots,p-1\}$; these have to be thought of as points equally distributed on a circle.
-Each $U_i$ will give birth independently to some Poisson variables.
-If $x^*=(x^*_0,\ldots,x^*_{p-1})^\T$ is a vector in $\R_+^p$, then let us define $N_{U_i+j}^i$ to be a Poisson variable with law $\mathcal{P}(x^*_j)$ independent of anything else.
-The variable $N_{U_i+j}^i$ represents the number of children that a certain individual (parent) $U_i$ has at distance $j$.
+More formally, let $U_1,\ldots,U_m$ be a collection of $m$ i.i.d.\,realizations of a uniform random variable on the set $\{0,\ldots,p-1\}$; these corresponds to the parents' locations.
+Each parent $U_i$ give birth independently to some children.
+The number of children of $U_i$ at distance $j$ is given by $N_{U_i+j}^i$, which is a Poisson variable with distribution $\mathcal{P}(x^*_j)$, where $x^*_j$ represents the likelihood of a child's existence at distance $j$ from its parent.
 Here we understand $U_i+j$ in a cyclic way, i.e.\,this is actually $U_i+j$ modulus $p$.
-We observe at each position $k$ between $0$ and $p-1$ the total number of children regardless of who their parent might be, i.e.\,$Y_k=\sum_{i=1}^{m} N_k^i$.
-So the problem can be translated as follows: we observe the $U_i$'s and the $Y_k$'s whose law conditioned on the $U_i$'s is given by
+We observe at each position $k$ between $0$ and $p-1$ the total number of children regardless of who their parent might be, {\em i.e.,}

-So this is a discretized version of the model given in \cite{laure} where the data have been binned and in addition put on a circle (which is also quite consistent with the fact that some bacteria genomes are circular).
-By adapting the assumptions of \cite{laure,STM,HRBR12} to this set-up, the ``classical'' setting amounts to assume that the coordinates of $x^*$ are null after a certain horizon $s$.
-So the main question is whether it is possible to estimate $x^*$ if one only assumes that $s$ coordinates are non zero but that we do not know where they are (i.e. not necessarily at the beginning of the sequence).
-The sparsity is a reasonable assumption in genomics for instance because if there is indeed a link between the parents and the children, then the main distances of interaction will correspond to particular chemical reactions going on.
+This problem can be translated as follows: we observe the $U_i$'s and the $Y_k$'s, whose conditional distribution given the $U_i$'s is

+Given the $U_i$'s, the elements of $Y=(Y_0,\ldots,Y_{p-1})^\T$ are independent.
+The aim is to recover the vector $x^*=(x^*_0,\ldots,x^*_{p-1})^\T$.
+We assume throughout that $x^*$ is $s$-sparse for some $1 \le s < \min(m,p)$.
+The sparsity is a reasonable assumption in genomics because linked parents and children in our model correspond to distinct chemical reactions in the underlying biochemical system.